Ronin S vs Crane 2: Which DSLR/Mirrorless gimbal is better?

 At the time of writing, the Crane 2 is the cheaper of the two.
 You can get the gimbal with the servo follow focus unit for just shy of $500.

 Meanwhile, the cheapest option for the Ronin-S is the No products found. which includes a plastic (instead of metal) tripod and doesn’t bundle a follow focus unit.
-The official bundle costs more.
+The No products found. costs more.

 Winner: Zhiyun Crane 2